Jean Skuse: Church work

 In 1963, Skuse became the administrator of a girl's hostel in Waverley, a suburb of Sydney, that was managed by the Methodist church.
 This marked the beginning of her long-career working for organizations connected to the Methodist Church, and later, the wider ecumenical movement.
 From 1969 to 1970, she worked as an observer to the United Nations, for the newly formed United Methodist Church in the United States, which was established in 1968 through a merger between two American churches with similar Methodist roots.
 In 1970, she was appointed to the UN Commission on the Status of Women.
 She was international secretary of the World Conference of Methodist Women from 1971 until 1976, and also served as a member of the executive of the World Methodist Council.

 In 1971, Skuse was appointed executive secretary of the New South Wales Council of Churches.
 She became General Secretary of the Australian Council of Churches (ACC) in 1975 and served in this post until 1988.
 She was the first woman to serve as the head of the ACC.

 Skuse attended the World Council of Churches' fifth Assembly held in Nairobi in 1975.
 At this global gathering of ecumenical leaders, she was elected as Vice-Moderator of the Central Committee of the WCC, a post she held from 1975 to 1983.
 In 1988, she became the national co-ordinator for the seventh WCC Assembly, which was held in Canberra, Australia in 1991.

+Skuse was a member of the group Christian Women Concerned, which was the first explicitly religious feminist organisation in Australia.
+This small ecumenical group also included Marie Tulip and Dorothy McRae-McMahon and together the group published the Magdalene (newsletter) from 1973 to 1987.